carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 If the stage does not exist it will be created for you.
 However, if you delete the ApiBasePathMapping the stage will not be deleted and your API will remain deployed at the given stage.

+**Note:** Since creating a BasePathMapping will automatically deploy your API you have to ensure that it DependsOn all methods created in the API.

 ###Parameters
 **domainName:**
 The domain name of the BasePathMapping resource to create.